 Slightly hinge forward at the hips and perform a ‘tricep kickback’ on the left arm; extending the left arm long behind you as you pull the band band back towards your left hips/butt (left arm straight).

 With control, slowly return your left hand to the starting position.

-Stay on the left arm for the entire 40 seconds.
+Stay on the left arm for the timed interval.
 Switch sides for the second set.